anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 To further demonstrate that query parameters do not automatically survive redirects but that media types do, consider the code found [here](https://github.com/anewton1998/draft-regext-ext-json-media-type).
 This code consists of a simple client and a simple server.
 The client sets both a new media type and query parameters.
-The servers listens on two ports, redirecting the client from a URL on the first port to a URL on the second port.
+The servers listen on two ports, redirecting the client from a URL on the first port to a URL on the second port.

 Here is the output of the client.
 It shows that the query parameters are not automatically